firasuke/DOTSLASHLINUX/content/post/2017-08-26-The-Linux-Kernel-Configuration-Guide-Part-3.md

 Choice:     excluded [ ]

-Reason:     I disabled auditing support as I don't need it and I'm not running SELinux
+Reason:     You can safely exclude this option if you don't plan to use SELinux
-            or any kernel subsystem that use it.
+            and/or other security measures.
 ```
 <h3>IRQ subsystem   ---></h3>
 <h3>[ ] Expose hardware/virtual IRQ mapping via debugfs</h3>